 P&G and partners identify priority regions... now what?

 This showcase will introduce P&G’s new 2030 water goals and Water Risk Assessment Program.
 P&G and partner organizations will explore Risk Assessment results and collect audience input to develop a collaborative approach to address water challenges.
 Learn more.

 Water Stewardship Benefit Accounting: New Approaches and Lessons Learned

 This event will present a new, robust, comprehensive, and comparable way to measure and quantify the benefits of investments in water stewardship.
 Panelists will present case study examples that demonstrate how the proposed methodology can complement standards, help contribute to meeting targets under SDG6, and reinforce the global benchmark for responsible water management.
 Learn more.

 Parched Power: Water Challenges and Solutions for India's Power Sector

 The power sector in India is very dependent on water and has been suffering from droughts and water shortages.
 This event will explore the water risks of India’s power sector, targeting governments and investors.
 The session will highlight how advancing cooling technology and shifting the power mix towards more solar PV and wind could help the sector’s dependence on water while sustaining growth in energy demand.
 Learn more.

 WRI Staff: Tianyi Luo

-This event will outline trends in corporate water risk assessment tools, and present the state of the art through an understanding of the latest innovations.
-Participants will be invited to inform the future of water risk assessment by providing feedback to some of the world's leading water risk tool developers, including WWF and the World Resources Institute.
-The session will also engage some of the leading environmental, social & governance (ESG) data providers to explain how water risk is being incorporated to help shape financial markets.
+Participants will be invited to inform the future of water risk assessment by providing feedback on some of the world’s leading water risk tools.
+The session will also engage some of the leading environmental, social & governance (ESG) data providers to explain how water risk is being used to help shape financial markets.
+Learn more.